 - Then she starts feeding them with meat until they become able to hunt themselves.

 Where do Siberian Tigers Live – Siberian Tiger Habitat

 - The natural habitat of Siberian tigers is primarily the birch forests of eastern Russia.
 However, some are found in China and North Korea.

 - The region they live in is known as the Amur region (which is named due to the Amur river).

 - The region is covered with mountains and coniferous forests.

 - The temperature of their habitat remains mild to hot in summer, while extremely cold in the winter, especially at higher elevations.

 - The climate of their habitat is harsher as compared to other tiger subspecies.
-However, the major advantages of this habitat is the lowest human density and a complete ecosystem.
+However, the major advantages of this habitat are the lowest human density and a complete ecosystem.

-- The major biome of Siberian tiger is Birch Forests.
+- The major biome of the Siberian tiger is Birch Forests.

 - Their habitat region is the merger zone of two bioregions: the coniferous-deciduous complex zone and the taiga zone.